elitalobo/aggrxp/README.md

 # Axiomatic Aggregations of Abductive Explanations (Aggrxp)

 This repository contains the code and experimental results accompanying the AAAI'24 paper - *'Axiomatic Aggregation of Abductive Explanations'*.
-This work extends `XReason` to support methods of aggregating abductive explanations for compute feature importance weights proposed in the AAAI'24 paper.
+This work extends `XReason` to support methods of aggregating abductive explanations for computing feature importance weights.

 ## Getting Started